allenarnoldy/tune_sphere/README.md

 # tune_sphere

+## User Story
+As a music enthusiast, I want to discover music events and create personalized playlists, so that I can enjoy my favorite artists and explore new music experiences.

 ## About
 Tune Sphere is a full-stack web application designed to provide users with a seamless experience for discovering music events and interacting with Spotify's web API.
 The project leverages modern technologies such as React, TypeScript, Vite, and Express to deliver a robust and efficient web application.